-Two 8-bit I/O ports, A and B. Each port is settable as an input or output under software control.
-The ports are addressable as normal I/O locations using programmed transfer (IN and OUT I/O instructions), or by using the PC's internal 8237 DMA controller.
-Data may be directly transferred at high speed to/from the ports from/to memory.
-DMA transfers may be bytes (8-bit) through the A Port only, or words (16 bit) using both the A and B Ports.
-The A DIRECTION and B DIRECTION outputs provide information on the current direction of the ports to simplify interface to devices capable of bidirectional data transfer.
-In addition, three auxiliary outputs, AUX1 - AUX3 are available from the DMA and Interrupt Control Registers and can be further utilized in general control and handshake functions.
-In Byte DMA transfers, the B Port is free for use as a regular port for programmed I/O.
+One 16-bit or two 8-bit digital I/O ports, A & B. Data direction of the port(s) may be set to Input or Output under software control.
+The port(s) are addressable as normal I/O locations using programmed 8- or 16-bit I/O transfer instructions.
+Or using the PC/AT's internal 8237 DMA controllers, data may be directly transferred at high speed to/from the ports from/to memory.
+In Output Mode, output data may be read back from the port(s).
+DMA transfers may be bytes (8 bit) using DMA Level 0, 1, 2, or 3 through the A Port only, or they may be words (16 bit) using the A and B ports combined with DMA Level 5, 6, or 7.
+The A DIRECTION and B DIRECTION outputs provide information on the current direction of the ports, which can simplify interface to devices capable of bidirectional data transfer.
+In addition, three uncommitted auxiliary outputs (AUX1 -AUX3) are available from the DMA and Interrupt Control Registers and can be used for control and handshake functions.
+When used for byte DMA transfers, the B Port is free for use as a standard (non-DMA) port for Programmed I/O. A bit in the DMA Control Register selects whether the PDMA-32 operates as an 8- or 16-bit peripheral for I/O operations on the A and B ports regardless of the DMA operating mode (byte or word).
+For example, you may be set for DMA word transfers, but do normal I/O reads and writes as byte operations to each half of the 16bit port.
+This is a useful feature since many high-level languages (BASIC, for example) provide byte I/O but do not support word I/O. If your programming language includes word I/O instructions, the PDMA-32 provides the capability to read/write the whole 16-bit port in a single instruction.

-- 2. A DMA transfer may be initiated by an external signal (XFER REQUEST) or by the internal timer.
+- DMA transfers may be initiated by an external signal (XFER REQUEST) or by an internal programmable timer.
 The internal timer consists of a 10MHz crystal oscillator divided through two sections of an 8254 counter.
-This provides a clock rate ranging from 2.5MHz to 0.0023Hz (about 8 pulses/hr).
-The choice of external signal or internal clock is via software control.
-On receipt of a positive edge on the XFER REQUEST input, the XFER ACKNOWLEDGE output goes low.
-Completion of the transfer to/from memory is acknowledged by the XFER ACKNOWLEDGE output returning to the high state.
-The operating DMA level is selectable as either Level 1 or 3 under software control.
-The user is required to initialize the 8237 DMA controller on the PC system board before commencing transfers. - 3.
-An interrupt channel is also provided.
-Software control allows you to select the active Interrupt Level (2-7) and choose between a positive- or negative-edge external interrupt on the INTERRUPT pin, a periodic interrupt from the PDMA-16's internal timer, or a terminal interrupt generated from the 8237 DMA controller.
+The Timer can produce clock rates ranging from 2.5MHz to 0.0023Hz (about 8 pulses/hr.).
+The choice of external transfer request or internal clock is programmable.
+On receipt of a positive edge on the XFER REQUEST input, the XFER ACKNOWLEDGE output goes low and remains low until completion of the word/byte DMA transfer.
+This takes on average about 2.5 microseconds with 8237 DMA Controllers operating with a 3MHz clock and, allowing for worst-case DMA service latency, does not exceed 5us.
+The operating DMA Level is selected by writing a binary code to the DMA Level Select Register.
+You are required to initialize the 8237's DMA Controllers on the PC system board before commencing transfers (this code is provided in the driver). - An Interrupt Channel is also provided.
+Software control allows you to select operation on any of the 11 PC/AT Bus Interrupt Levels (3, 4, 5, 6, 7, 9, 10, 11, 12, 14, or 15) to choose between a positiveor negative-edge external interrupt on the INTERRUPT input pin, a periodic interrupt from the PDMA-32's internal timer, or a terminal interrupt generated from the 8237 DMA Controllers. - All digital I/O connections are made through a standard 37-pin, D-type, male connector that projects through the rear mounting plate.